• To download this notebook, click the download icon in the toolbar above and select the .ipynb format.

 Gs = 4 * missile.V()

-acmd = Gs * np.cross(wf, ucl)
+a_cmd = Gs * np.cross(wf, ucl)

-ab_cmd = missile.BR @ acmd
+ab_cmd = missile.BR @ a_cmd

 afp, afy = ctrl.update(ab_cmd, Q)